 Sydney is the largest city in Australia and by many accounts, the most spectacular.
-As it sprawls along the East Coast and as far as the foothills of the Blue Mountains, Sydney offers a diverse landscape and activities for all.
+As it sprawls along the East Coast and as far as the foothills of the Blue Mountains, Sydney offers a diverse landscape and activities for all, whether you are travelling solo, as a couple or as a family.
 The Sydney lifestyle is very much open onto the outdoors and celebrates nature in every way.
 To ensure you don’t miss out on the essential sights, I have a list of the best things to see and do in Sydney.
 I’ve been living in Sydney since 2002 and most of the sights are familiar to me.
 However, I enjoy revisiting them from time to time, things change, renovations happen and there is always something new to discover.

 Outdoor Things in Sydney: The Rocks

 The Rocks is the original neighbourhood, where Captain Phillip established the Sydney Cove colony in 1788.
 Being to close to Circular Quay and the CBD, The Rocks is a lively area rich in history.
 The ideal way to discover it is by taking a self-guided tour.
 Check out my blog post here for the full tour.
 My fascination for The Rocks comes from the mix of contemporary and ancient neighbourhood.
 The parks, the houses, the businesses are all part of a wider and intriguing story.